 - Rebecca finds Brian and his research in her apartment after he broke out of FBI custody (again).
 She tells him he's got one minute to explain, and he asks for two because the NZT wore off.
 And when her timer goes off, he meekly asks if he can keep going.

-- Brain getting around a Corrupt Corporate Executive's refusal to cooperate by exploiting the fact that he's a Bad Boss - he tells his employees to email the incriminating files to him.
+- Brain getting around a Corrupt Corporate Executive's refusal to cooperate by exploiting the fact that he's a Mean Boss — he tells his employees to email the incriminating files to him.
 Within 30 seconds he's got ten messages.

 Brian: Hey remember when you didn't think you were going to jail five minutes ago?
 That was dope.

 - Also, he doesn't have an FBI email yet, so he has to use NinjaVersusBear@ReabosrbedTwin.com.

 - Brian's Imagine Spot of Marcos Ramos takes on the form of an old movie, ending with him throwing someone to piranhas.

 Boyle: Marcos Ramos didn't feed anyone to piranhas.

 Brian: Well, maybe not... but he could have.
 He seems like a piranha guy to me.

 - Rebecca's Awesome Take-down!
 Which Brian completely imagines since he's not allowed to actually pursue the criminals.

 Imaginary Rebecca: You ran like a rabbit, and now you're gonna die like a snake!

 Rebecca: Why would I say that?
 It doesn't even make sense.